 The causes include:

-Although one of the best indicators for otitis media is otalgia, many children with otitis media can present with non-specific signs and symptoms which can make the diagnosis challenging.
-These symptoms include irritability, headache, disturbed or restless sleep, poor feeding/anorexia, vomiting, or diarrhea.
-Approximately two third of the patients present with fever, which is typically not greater than 40 C.
+Although one of the best indicators for otitis media is otalgia, many children with otitis media can present with non-specific signs and symptoms, which can make the diagnosis challenging.
+These symptoms include irritability, headache, disturbed or restless sleep, poor feeding, anorexia, vomiting, or diarrhea.
+Approximately two-thirds of the patients present with fever, which is typically low grade.

-Any of the diagnostic tools such as an otoscope, pneumatic otoscope, tympanometry, and acoustic reflectometry can be used for visual examination of the middle ear.
+Any of the diagnostic tools, such as an otoscope, pneumatic otoscope, tympanometry, and acoustic reflectometry, can be used for visual examination of the middle ear.
 Otoscope examination is usually the first and more convenient way of examining the ear canal for erythema or loss of landmarks indicating middle ear effusion.
-However, the pThe preferred method of detecting middle ear effusion and obtaining culture sample for bacterial etiology is tympanocentesis, but it is rarely used in a primary care setting.
+However, the preferred method of detecting middle ear effusion and obtaining a culture sample for bacterial etiology is tympanocentesis, but it is rarely used in a primary care setting.

 Laboratory evaluation is rarely necessary.
 A full sepsis workup in infants younger than 12 weeks with fever and associated acute otitis media is often necessary.
 Laboratory studies may be needed to confirm or exclude possible related systemic or congenital diseases.